 - 1. Be at school every day and on time unless I am sick. - 2.
 Come to school each day prepared with supplies completed homework and an attitude to learn. - 3.
-Be responsible for my own behavior. - 4.
-Respect and cooperate with other students and adults. - 5.
-Return completed schoolwork on time. - 6.
-Read at home. - 7.
-Aim to Persevere, Be Safe, Be Responsible, Be Kind and Respectful.
+Display a positive attitude in all that I do and show respect for all. - 4.
+Be responsible for my own behavior. - 5.
+Read at home each night! - 6.
+Represent our school well through positive behaviors at all school events and activities.